rampantdev/100-days-of-code/log.md

 #Python
 Finished inventory tracking example.
 Started learning about alternative ways to do library imports

+### Day xx May 26, 2017 - Back to C!
+#C
+Getting back into the swing of C, catching up on typecasting and strcpy etc.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)